wikipathways/wikipathways.github.io/_communities/daphnia.md

 ---
 display-name: "Daphnia"
 title: "Welcome to the Daphnia Community at WikiPathways"
-description: "This page is set up for collaboration on getting knowledge together about the biological processes in the [Daphnia magna](https://en.wikipedia.org/wiki/Daphnia_magna) species.
+description: "The Daphnia Community is set up for collaboration on getting knowledge together about the biological processes in the [Daphnia magna](https://en.wikipedia.org/wiki/Daphnia_magna) species.
 Browse, draw, analyze, download, publish and share Daphnia pathways of your interest.

 This page aims to get researchers using Daphnia as model system together and develop a biological pathway knowledge base to support understanding experimental data, particular (multi)omics data.